Question 16: Have you conducted structured testing?

 21 Ways to Excel at Project Management

-A structured test plan should be developed and then performed by people independent of the development team.
+A structured test plan should be developed and then executed by people independent of the development team.
 Besides testing the deliverables, you should also test the overall infrastructure over which the deliverables will run.
 The major components in the architecture should be tested before building the final deliverables.

 - Test plan.